perl11/perl11-blog/content/p5p-incompetence.md

-I'm speaking of autovivification, the fact that when you ask if a symbol or stash exists, it does not exist, but all intermediate stashes in the namespace get magically polluted by that query, and a query to a previously not existing stash will now return yes. it's a parser bug with the namespace lookup, which will be fixed with cperl and is fixed in perl6. but p5p decided that such a bug is now a feature. action at a distance is a language feature, because perl is magic and dynamic. in my opinion it's only caused by gross p5p incompetence, not even knowing the history of perl5 anymore. this bug was always considered a bug.
+I'm speaking of autovivification, the fact that when you ask if a symbol or stash exists, it does not exist, but all intermediate stashes in the namespace get magically polluted by that query, and a query to a previously not existing stash will now return yes.
+It's a parser bug with the namespace lookup, which will be fixed with cperl and is fixed in perl6.
+But p5p decided that such a bug is now a feature.
+Action at a distance is a language feature, because perl is magic and dynamic.
+In my opinion it's only caused by gross p5p incompetence, not even knowing the history of perl5 anymore.
+This bug was always considered a bug.

-see also unicode security below.
+See also unicode security below.

 # binary symbols and names: